Flip Image

 - Image Loading: The uploaded image is loaded into memory.

-- Horizontal: Each pixel's x-coordinate is mirrored across the vertical center line of the image.
+- Flip Operation: Depending on the direction parameter:- Horizontal: Each pixel's x-coordinate is mirrored across the vertical center line of the image.

 - Vertical: Each pixel's y-coordinate is mirrored across the horizontal center line of the image.